Getting a Mortgage For a Hotel

 Get matched with a commercial broker

-One of the first things you should do is find a broker you trust who has extensive experience of securing commercial hotel mortgages.
-They will not only have an in-depth understanding of the marketplace, but they’ll also have existing relationships with lenders and be able to negotiate the best rates on your behalf.
+One of the first things you should do is find a broker you trust with extensive experience securing commercial hotel mortgages.
+They will not only have an in-depth understanding of the marketplace but also have existing relationships with lenders and be able to negotiate the best rates on your behalf.

-All of the advisors we work with have been pre-vetted, so we’ve done the hard work for you of making sure you’re in safe hands.
-Get in touch now and let us match you with the right broker.
+All the advisors we work with have been pre-vetted, so we’ve worked hard to ensure you’re in safe hands.
+Get in touch now, and let us match you with the right broker.

 Prepare your business case